aloretocornidez/579-principles-of-artificial-intelligence/homework/homework-2/report.md

 Given an initial configuration of a sliding puzzle and a corresponding possible move-set, please solve the system in the most efficient way possible.

+![A depiction of the initial problem statement as well as possible actions that allow transitions between node states.](./attachments/Pasted image 20240226092434.png)

 # System Definitions

 In order to begin our approach to a solution, we must first define the system's